 Focus on the risks that actually matter

 Cloud security teams do not need more findings in more places.
-They need better context for deciding which risks require action.
+They need context that helps them decide which risks require action and which can wait.

-Upwind solves that problem with runtime context.
-The Upwind MCP Server brings that same context into connected tools, helping teams investigate threats, analyze assets, review findings, and prioritize remediation based on what is actually happening in production.
+The Upwind MCP Server extends Upwind’s realtime intelligence into AI agents and connected workflows, helping teams investigate threats, analyze assets, review findings, and prioritize remediation based on what is actually happening in production.

-Instead of chasing every possible issue, teams can focus on the risks that matter most.
+Instead of chasing every possible issue, teams can focus on the risks that are active, exposed, reachable, and tied to real impact.